Infosys Limited (INFY) Beta Value: Understanding the Market Risk

 INFY) stock’s latest price update

-Infosys Limited (NYSE: INFY)’s stock price has increased by 0.24 compared to its previous closing price of 16.89.
-However, the company has experienced a -1.97% decline in its stock price over the last five trading sessions.
+Infosys Limited (NYSE: INFY)’s stock price has increased by 1.31 compared to its previous closing price of 16.80.
+Nevertheless, the company has seen a 0.53% surge in its stock price over the last five trading sessions.

 INFY’s Market Performance

-Infosys Limited (INFY) has experienced a -1.97% fall in stock performance for the past week, with a -11.45% drop in the past month, and a -6.82% drop in the past quarter.
-The volatility ratio for the week is 1.70%, and the volatility levels for the past 30 days are at 1.43% for INFY.
-The simple moving average for the last 20 days is -5.83% for INFY stock, with a simple moving average of -8.94% for the last 200 days.
+INFY’s stock has risen by 0.53% in the past week, with a monthly drop of -7.15% and a quarterly drop of -5.08%.
+The volatility ratio for the week is 1.58% while the volatility levels for the last 30 days are 1.53% for Infosys Limited The simple moving average for the last 20 days is -2.80% for INFY stock, with a simple moving average of -8.14% for the last 200 days.

 Analysts’ Opinion of INFY